jmfermun/cominterface/README.md

 ComInterface
 ============

-ComInterface is a c++ library for use the following communication interfaces:
+ComInterface is a C++ library for use the following communication interfaces:
 - Serial Port.
 - TCP/IP Socket.